 - I "finished" the exam (as in, got through the last question) in ~hour, but found myself using the whole time re-checking, verifying some questionable answers, etc. (Obviously though, you should be flagging and going back to answer). or thought there may be some trickery going on and wanted to verify before being comfortable with my answer.

 - You need to leave behind your ego and move on to the next questions.
 Once you get 3-4 questions right on a trot then it will certainly boost up your confidence.

 2) Do you care about your SYSTEM?

-I am just wondering if anyone else has had a similar experience and if there is anything I can do when I re-take the test to ensure it doesn't happen again?
-I am the first person in my organisation to sit any of the exams, and am supposed to assess if it useful for the other 30 users to sit too.
-Given that they will also have to use personal laptops, likely with wireless connections, I want to ensure the process is reliable before I recommend.”
+- I am just wondering if anyone else has had a similar experience and if there is anything I can do when I retake the test to ensure it doesn't happen again?
+I am the first person in my organisation to sit any of the exams, and am supposed to assess if it is useful for the other 30 users to sit too.
+Given that they will also have to use personal laptops, likely with wireless connections, I want to ensure the process is reliable before I recommend.

-I would recommend you to strictly have wired connection otherwise you might have to blame yourself only.
-Apart from wired connections there can an instance where data source might be missing etc. In such cases, you can take the screenshot (with the permission of Proctor )so that it is useful for you to make your case later.
-Remember that your sessions are recorded
+- I would recommend you to strictly have a wired connection otherwise you might have to blame yourself only.
+Apart from wired connections there can be an instance where data sources might be missing etc. In such cases, you can take the screenshot (with the permission of Proctor )so that it is useful for you to make your case later.
+Remember that your sessions are recorded.

 3) Do you care about Mock Tests?